ⓘ Dr. Michael Birau is now seeing patients on Friday afternoons in our Forney clinic. Book an appointment today by calling 972-288-7441

 Texas Foot & Ankle Specialists, PLLC

-Podiatry located in Mesquite, TX, Rockwall, TX, Wylie, TX, Forney, TX & Kaufman, TX
+Podiatry located in Mesquite, TX, Wylie, TX, Forney, TX & Kaufman, TX

 Heel spurs are bony growths that usually form as a result of plantar fasciitis.
 Most bone spurs go undetected and prevent few symptoms.
 However, as they grow bigger, you might experience heel pain, stiffness, or general immobility.
-At Texas Foot & Ankle Specialists, PLLC, with locations in Mesquite, Rockwall, Wylie, Forney, and Kaufman, Texas, the team regularly works with patients to ease pain caused by heel spurs.
+At Texas Foot & Ankle Specialists, PLLC, with locations in Mesquite, Wylie, Forney, and Kaufman, Texas, the team regularly works with patients to ease pain caused by heel spurs.
 To request your appointment, call the office nearest you or click the online booking tool today.

 Heel Spurs Q & A